hallski/spacedust-theme/README.md

 * TextMate
 * (working on a version for Jetbrains AppCode)

-If you've made another version of it, please drop me a note and I'll add a reference to it from here.
+If you've made another version of it, please fork this project and send me a pull request.

+Contributors:
+Initial Xcode theme: Mikael Hallendal iTerm2 and Coda 2: Luís Couto
+Terminal: Cameron Spickert
+TextMate: Cormac Relf
+Vim: Mikkel Malmberg